An Inexact Primal-Dual Smoothing Framework for Large-Scale Non-Bilinear Saddle Point Problems: Convex Optimization with Functional Constraints.

 Let us compare the complexity results in Theorems~\ref{thm:comp_CS} and~\ref{thm:comp_CS_stoc}.
 If we interpret the factor $\kappa_{\sf cons} \defeq (L+\alpha)/\mu$ as the ``condition number'' of the constrained problem in~\eqref{eq:PRIMAL}, and recall that $K_{\sf cons}=O(M/\sqrt{\mu\varepsilon})$ (cf.~\eqref{eq:K_cons}), then the oracle complexity of Algorithm~\ref{alg:SMA}, i.e., $\tilO(nK_{\sf cons}\sqrt{\kappa_{\sf cons}})$, has been reduced to $\tilO\big(\sqrt{n}K_{\sf cons}(\sqrt{n}+\sqrt{\kappa_{\sf cons}})\big)$ in Algorithm~\ref{alg:SRSA}.
 This is indeed consistent with our observation in Section~\ref{sec:oracle_comp_stoc}, which concerns the oracle complexities of Algorithms~\ref{alg:SMA} and~\ref{alg:SRSA} for the SPP in~\eqref{eq:SP}.

-\subsection{Related Works}
+\subsection{Related Works.}

-Although numerous first-order methods have been proposed for solving the constrained problem in~\eqref{eq:PRIMAL} when $f$ is non-strongly convex (i.e., $\mu=0$), it appears that there exist few methods that tackle the case where $f$ is strongly convex (i.e., $\mu>0$).
-Among these, the best-known oracle complexity is $\tilO(\varepsilon^{-1/2})$, which has been achieved by three methods, which include the inexact ALM~\cite{Xu_17}, the inexact dual gradient method~\cite{Necoara_14} and the level-set method~\cite{Lin_18}.\footnote{Note that the method in~\cite{Lin_18} requires to start with a strictly feasible solution of~\eqref{eq:PRIMAL}.
-However, obtaining such a solution ``may be as costly as computing an optimal solution''~\cite{Arav_16}.
-In contrast, this is not required in any of the other methods discussed in this section (including ours).} From Theorems~\ref{thm:comp_CS} and~\ref{thm:comp_CS_stoc}, we observe that this complexity is also achieved by Algorithms~\ref{alg:SMA} and~\ref{alg:SRSA}.
+Although numerous first-order methods have been proposed for solving the constrained problem in~\eqref{eq:PRIMAL} when $f$ is non-strongly convex , it appears that there exist few methods that tackle the case where $f$ is strongly convex (i.e., $\mu>0$).
+Among these, the best-known oracle complexity is $\tilO(\varepsilon^{-1/2})$, which has been achieved by the inexact ALM method~\cite{Xu_17}, the inexact dual gradient method~\cite{Necoara_14} and the level-set method~\cite{Lin_18}.
+From Theorems~\ref{thm:comp_CS} and~\ref{thm:comp_CS_stoc}, we observe that this complexity is also achieved by Algorithms~\ref{alg:SMA} and~\ref{alg:SRSA}.
 Although all of these methods achieve the same complexity, there are two important features that distinguish our methods from the rest.
 First, our randomized framework (i.e., Algorithm~\ref{alg:SRSA}) can effectively handle the case where the number of constraints $n$ is extremely large (cf.~Theorem~\ref{thm:comp_CS_stoc}).
 Second, both of our frameworks (i.e., Algorithms~\ref{alg:SMA} and~\ref{alg:SRSA}) are developed for solving the {\em general} SPP in~\eqref{eq:SP}, not only the Lagrangian problem in~\eqref{eq:Lagragian}.
 Therefore, they have much wider applicability compared to the other methods.